PandemiaProject/pandemia/docs/source/user_guide.rst

 configured in a single file, called the **Configuration**.
 The choice of world factory is specified in the configuration.
-Several example world factories have been provided, in particular the homogeneous mixing example :math:`\texttt{Global}` and the heterogeneous mixing example :math:`\texttt{Global{\_}Grid}`.
+Several example world factories have been provided, in particular the homogeneous mixing example :math:`\texttt{Homogeneous}` and the heterogeneous mixing example :math:`\texttt{Heterogeneous}`.
 File paths to input data are also specified in the configuration.

 Example configurations and input data are collected into **Scenarios**.

 Homogeneous Mixing
 ------------------

-The :math:`\texttt{Global}` world factory builds regions corresponding to the countries of the world, where for each region there is only one activity and one location, equivalent to the region itself.
+The :math:`\texttt{Homogeneous}` world factory builds regions corresponding to the countries of the world, where for each region there is only one activity and one location, equivalent to the region itself.
 Mixing within each country is therefore homogeneous.
 Mixing between regions is determined using air travel data.

 In this homogeneous mixing scenario, agents are not assigned homes.
 Consequently, movement and testing and contact tracing models are void,